agentmorris/camera-trap-ml-survey/README.md

 Not repeating items that were already included in the "AI-enabled" list above.
 E.g., lots of people use Timelapse without AI, but I'm not including it in both lists.

 ## Review articles about manual labeling

+Sneaking these in before I get to the list of actual labeling tools...

 * Wearn, O., & Glover-Kapfer, P. (2017). <a href="https://www.wwf.org.uk/conservationtechnology/camera-trap.html">Camera-trapping for Conservation: a Guide to Best-practices</a>.
 WWF-UK: Woking, UK. ([pdf](https://www.wwf.org.uk/conservationtechnology/documents/CameraTraps-WWF-guidelines.pdf))<br/><br/>Not just about labeling tools, but contains a fantastic list of labeling tools, so including it here.